 Picture by Authority Dental under CC 2.0 license

 A “thermoplastic” is a substance that becomes plastic when heated and then hardens when it cools.
-The substance is able to repeat the process multiple times.
+The substance can repeat the process multiple times.
 Synthetic resins are common thermoplastics.

-Flexible partials look similar to traditional particles, but are much more thin.
+Flexible partials look similar to traditional particles, but are much thinner.
 They also do not have metal clasps that hook around adjacent teeth for support.
 If there are clasps present, they are made of the same thin thermoplastic as the rest of the partial.

 Benefits and disadvantages of flexible dentures